zarino/subscribe-with-feedbin/README.md

     npm install
     npm run build

+You will need an SSL Private Key at `key.pm` in the repo root directory.

 ## How it works

 `inject.js` is run on every page load, and detects whether there are any `application/rss+xml` or `application/atom+xml` links on the page.
 If it finds any, it notifies `background.js`, which shows the toolbar icon for that page.